 This pain feels like pressure in your jaw.
 If you want to keep the pain under control, it is better to hold an ice pack against the outside of your jaw.
 Also, taking over-the-counter pain relievers can help in reducing the pain.
 Another type of pain that dentists of Abilene talk about is stinging when the brackets scrape your tongue and cheek.

 To reduce the pain, it is better to keep a brace wax tub.
 When in need you can apply some wax on the braces, which are rubbing.
 If your mouth gets too irritated, do not forget to apply some oral numbing gel in the sensitive areas.
-Cheek abrasion is more common with the lingual braces than the Invisalign.
+Cheek abrasion is more common with lingual braces than with Invisalign.

 Braces in Abilene